Nifty September 2021 futures trade at premium

-Zee Entertainment Enterprises (ZEEL), Adani Ports & Special Economic Zone (APSEZ) and Reliance Industries (RIL) most active in futures segment.
+Reliance Industries (RIL), Zee Entertainment Enterprises (ZEEL) and DLF most active in futures segment.

-Zee Entertainment Enterprises (ZEEL), Adani Ports & Special Economic Zone (APSEZ) and Reliance Industries (RIL) were the top traded individual stock futures contracts in F&O segment of NSE.
+RIL, ZEEL and DLF were the top traded individual stock futures contracts in F&O segment of NSE.

 The September 2021 F&O contracts expires on 30 September 2021.